BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Negombo if I want to avoid the heaviest rains but still enjoy lush greenery?
+When is the absolute best time to visit Negombo if I want to avoid the biggest crowds and still enjoy good weather?

-Are there any specific local customs I should be aware of when visiting Negombo's temples or interacting with locals?
+Are there any local customs I should be mindful of, especially when visiting temples or interacting with locals?

-Is it safe to swim at Negombo beach, and are there any particular times or areas to be cautious?
+Is it safe to swim in the ocean off Negombo beach, or are there specific areas I should stick to?

 What is the cheapest month to visit Negombo, Sri Lanka?